czmyt/steve/travel-tips.md

 By [Steve Schmidt (steve@czmyt.com)](mailto:steve@czmyt.com).

-Some personal tips to ease your travel prep so you are always ready for adventure.
+Some personal tips to ease your travel prep so you are always ready for adventure.<br />
 Some initial thoughts on how I prepare for travel, with more specifics to follow.

 - ### Don't pack before you travel.